blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - `DynamoDbStoredEventRepository::RetrieveAllAfterVersion()` uses a filter expression which isn't efficient.
 - Handling for manageable DynamoDb errors.
-- A cleaner approach to handling metadata.
+- Review approach to handling event metadata, ensure its compatible.
-- Ensure package config is correct and install journey is easy and clear.
-- Provide an interface to allow users to replace IdGenerator with their own.
 - Copy and modify any parts of the main package test suite that can give more end to end coverage.
-- Write some basic docs.
-(WIP)
 - See if we can solve for LazyCollection->remember().

 ## Features